-An equine vet once asked us to list the five most important things we’ve learned in caring for blind horses for over a decade.
-After writing up what we called our "Blind Horse Insights," we realized that if we were going to make a formula for "blind horse success," it would be: Personality + Time + Environment = Success.
+An equine vet once asked us to list the five most important things we’ve learned in caring for blind horses over nearly two decades.
+After writing up what we called our “Blind Horse Insights,” we realized that if we were going to make a formula for “blind horse success,” it would be: Personality + Time + Environment = Success.
 Here are the three insights behind that formula, along with two other key insights:

 - Time is a crucial element in the adjustment process.
 If a horse loses vision quickly, it will often become frightened and panicky at the sudden darkness.
 A horse who is losing vision gradually has a much better chance to cope with the change.
 The horse with a sudden or rapid onset of blindness needs time to adapt, but too often horse owners and their veterinarians assume the frightened animal they see in front of them will always be like this, and thus conclude that the only humane thing to do is euthanize the horse.
 But a few days or a couple of weeks can make all the difference for the animal’s ability to adjust.